mitmedialab/sar_robot_command_msgs/README.md

 `"<smile>"`

+#### Action flags

+The action commands may contain additional optional flags, e.g.:

+`"Hi <smile,flag1> I am a robot! <wave,flag2>"`

+One use of these flags would be to indicate that specific robot animations or actions, such as a "smile" or a "happy bounce", should be blocking or non-blocking.
+For example, given the `DO` command `"Hi <happy bounce> I am a robot!"`, if you tagged the action command as blocking, e.g.,

+`"Hi <happy bounce,b> I am a robot!"`

+then the robot would say "Hi", do a happy bounce, then say "I am a robot!".

+If you tagged the action as non-blocking, e.g.,

+`"Hi <happy bounce, nb> I am a robot!"`

+then the robot would say "Hi", then do its happy bounce while saying "I am a robot!"

+For clarification, these flags would only change the attributes of a particular action within the `DO` string.
+So flagging an action as "blocking" and "non-blocking" flags would only change that particular action.
+As stated earlier, if you want to interrupt and replace the currently running behavior on the robot with your new command, you can use the `interrupt` field to indicate this.

-Note that this node does not track whether actions or flags you provide in a message string are recognizable by any specific robot platform.
-For lists of available actions or flags, please consult ther specifications for your specific robot platform or project.
+Note that this package does not track whether actions or flags you provide in a message string are recognizable by any specific robot platform.
+For lists of available actions or flags, please consult their specifications for your specific robot platform or project.
+E.g., you would need to check your specific robot platform or project's specifications regarding what flag to provide for "blocking" vs. "non-blocking" actions.

 ## RobotState